Ehlers-Danlos Syndrome and knee replacement complications

 - Following the knee replacement, 4 patients in the EDS group and 9 patients in the non-EDS control group underwent reoperation.

 - EDS patients did not appear to be at higher risk than control patients for secondary knee surgery.

 - Although patients with EDS were more likely to require a constrained component, they are not at increased risk of revision or reoperation following total knee replacement in the intermediate term.

-In 2018, surgeons reporting in the BMJ case reports,(2) a publication of the British Medical Association, the case of a 53-year-old postmenopausal woman with hypermobile EDS and a history of a partial lateral meniscectomy and right-sided knee pain for over a year.
+In 2018, surgeons reported in the BMJ Case Reports,(2) a publication of the British Medical Association, the case of a 53-year-old postmenopausal woman with hypermobile EDS and a history of a partial lateral meniscectomy and right-sided knee pain for over a year.
 She had lateral osteoarthritis and a valgus (knee bent inward) deformity of 10 degrees.

-The Beighton criteria were determined to evaluate the grade of hypermobility and she scored 7 out of 9 and therefore she was classified as ‘generalized hypermobility’.
-The patient had no other clinical signs of (hEDS) except for the musculoskeletal hyperlaxity.
+The Beighton criteria were determined to evaluate the grade of hypermobility and she scored 7 out of 9, therefore, she was classified as ‘generalized hypermobility’.
+The patient had no other clinical signs of (hEDS) except for musculoskeletal hyperlaxity.